Skip to navigation Skip to content

 See Table 2 for manual debts.

-Once an assuree has received a recoverable payment for 12 months, a yearly review manual work item is created.
-This enables AoS processing staff to create an AoS debt in Debt Management and Information System (DMIS) for the assurer(s) to repay.
+Once an assuree has received a recoverable payment for 12 months, an 'AOS - Yearly Review' manual work item is created.
+This allows the AoS processing staff to raise an AoS debt in Debt Management and Information System (DMIS) for the assurer/s to repay.

-This review ensures an AoS determined debt is raised for all assurer(s) in the AoS case.
+This review ensures a determined AoS debt is raised for all assurer/s in the AoS case.

-AoS debts are raised on the assuree's record every 12 months via an AoS Yearly Review in Process Direct.
-AoS processing staff will process the AoS Yearly Review (For Manual Action status).
-Once the Yearly Review is processed a:
+AoS debts are raised on the assurer's record every 12 months via an 'AOS - Yearly Review' in Process Direct.
+AoS processing staff will process the AOS - Yearly Review (with a For Manual Action status).
+Once the yearly review is processed a:

 • debt is raised on the assurer's record